-If the service is stopped, start it from the graphical snap-in or this way:
+If the service is stopped, start it from the graphical snap-in (Start button) or using the command:

 net start vds

 Check if the problem persists.
-If it does, make sure if the automatic mounting of new volumes is enabled.
+If it does, make sure that the automatic mounting of new volumes is enabled.

-Open the command line with the administrator privileges and run the following commands:
+Open the command prompt as administrator and run the following commands:

-Within diskpart, make sure if the automatic mounting of new volumes is enabled:
+Within diskpart, make sure that the automatic mounting of new volumes is enabled:

 Automatic mounting of new volumes disabled.

-As we can see, the automatic mounting is disabled.
+As you can see, the auto-mounting is disabled.
 Let’s enable it: